When Is The Best Time To Visit Malaysia?

-What the locals consider as rain showers are scattered evening thunderstorms.
+What the locals consider rain showers are scattered evening thunderstorms.

 If you’re planning to visit the West Coast, November to February is the sunniest and driest weather, ideal for beach trips.

-For vacations to the East Coast, April to October is the best month to travel.
+April to October is the best month to travel for vacations to the East Coast.

 The peak period coincides with the local school holidays when the Malaysians take their annual breaks.

-Hotels, attractions, and restaurants are packed during the months between November to January.
+Hotels, attractions, and restaurants are packed between November and January.

-On the flip side, you get to enjoy the rains and cool weather.
+On the flip side, you enjoy the rain and cool weather.

 When is the Best Time to Visit Malaysia?

-Malaysia is a beautiful country you can visit to enjoy the natural rainforests and historical attractions of its colonial architecture.
+Malaysia is a beautiful country to enjoy the natural rainforests and historical attractions of its colonial architecture.